Home Technical Literature Resources Database Registry Store About Me Email Me

 What size radio will fit?
 Any single-DIN radio will fit; the only size restriction will be the depth and that is usually a result of a bracket at the back of the radio.
 Search for radios at BestBuy.com and/or SonicElectronix.com; they will narrow down choices based on your vehicle using their "fit guides".

 Modern head units have an accessory-on (ACC) wire, something the Cabriolets do not have.
-Not connecting the ACC wire can result in the car's battery being drained, unless you remove the head unit's faceplate whenever the unit is not in use.
+Not connecting the ACC wire can result in the car's battery being drained whenever the unit is not in use.
 How, then, is the ACC wire connected?
-Most people tap into the yellow/black rear window defroster switch wire since it is the most readily accessible switched power wire (defroster switch does not need to be switched on to power the head unit).
-If you'd rather not cut the wire:
+Download the guide below for instructions.

 An amplified stereo system installed on '91-'93 USA Cabriolets and Euro Cabriolets with Gamma radios.
-Read all about it by clicking here.
+Read all about it by tapping here.

 Speakers